JoshSchoen/vcl-quickstart/README.md

 # Teradata VantageCloud Lake Quickstart guides.

-This repo is intended to contain SQL scripts, guides, tutorials and best practices to help administrators and SQL users up and running as quickly as possible.
+This repo is intended to contain SQL scripts, guides, tutorials and best practices to help administrators and SQL users get up and running as quickly as possible.

 ## How to use this repo?